-- The five ratings (Outstanding, Exceeds Expectations, Meets Expectations, Needs Improvement, and Unsatisfactory) are primarily intended to be used for annual faculty performance reviews. - Faculty do not need to achieve every sample indicator listed in the tables to achieve that rating in any given year.
+- The five ratings (Outstanding, Exceeds Expectations, Meets Expectations, Needs Improvement, and Unsatisfactory) are primarily intended to be used for annual faculty performance reviews.
+Most importantly, faculty do not need to achieve every sample indicator listed in the tables to achieve that rating in any given year.
 Some of the sample indicators may be more relevant for faculty in some career tracks and/or at later career stages.
 For example, an APT faculty member may work with Ph.D. students, but would not be expected to mentor the Ph.D. students.
-Similarly, an untenured assistant professor may not yet have the record to receive an external award, or to be the leading PI on a major collaborative grant project. - Some of the sample indicators are not relevant for some disciplines or departments (e.g., patents and books are not relevant in some disciplines; external grants are not critical to the success of faculty in some departments). - If a particular indicator is relevant to a discipline and a career track, this rubric may be useful in showing the range from "Unsatisfactory" to "Outstanding." - Individual faculty records may not fit perfectly into a single rating category.
+Similarly, an untenured assistant professor may not yet have the record to receive an external award, or to be the leading PI on a major collaborative grant project. - Some of the sample indicators are not relevant for some disciplines or departments (e.g., patents and books are not relevant in some disciplines; external grants are not critical to the success of faculty in some departments). - Individual faculty records may not fit perfectly into a single rating category.
 For example, a faculty member may have "needs improvement" on one item, and "meets expectations" for several other items.
 The overall rating should be based on a holistic assessment of the overall record in this area of performance.
 The preponderance of evidence should line up with one of the rating categories. - For annual reviews, certain guiding criteria may take precedence over other guiding criteria.
-For example, "productivity" may carry more weight than "scholarly impact" and "positive trajectory" in the area of research and/or creative work. - The list of sample indicators is not a comprehensive list.
-A faculty member may have other activities that demonstrate the guiding criteria for an assigned area of responsibility.
+For example, "productivity" may carry more weight than "impact and innovation" and "trajectory" in the area of research and/or creative work. - The list of sample indicators is not a comprehensive list.
+A faculty member may have other activities that demonstrate the guiding criteria for an assigned area of responsibility. - Though the rating scale is intended for annual review, the sample sets of indicators are relevant for promotion reviews.
+Promotion reviews involve a vote "for" or "against" recommending a faculty member for promotion, rather than a rating scale.
+Nevertheless, the sample set of indicators can help provide a "profile" for understanding how an unsuccessful ("unsatisfactory" and "needs improvement") promotion candidate would compare to a strong promotion candidate ("exceeds expectation" and "significantly exceeds expectation").
+Successful promotion candidates may "exceed expectations" along some guiding criteria and "meet expectations" for other criteria.
+However, candidates who merely "meet expectations" along every single guiding criterion may not fare well during the promotion review.
+For promotion review, all of the guiding criteria are of importance.

-B.1 Rating Scale and Sample Indicators for Evaluating Teaching
+A.1 Rating Scale and Sample Indicators for Evaluating Teaching

-Table B.1.1: Sample Indicators for "Unsatisfactory" in Teaching
+Table A.1.1: Sample Indicators for "Unsatisfactory" in Teaching